 - Reviewing the layout for each issue prior to press.

 - Working with members of the NAGT Executive Committee to think creatively and make modifications to the format, delivery modes, and other aspects of the publication as necessary.

 - Serving as an ex officio member of the NAGT Executive Committee.

 The total time commitment is approximately 20-30 hours per issue, four times per year, plus time spent attending NAGT Executive committee meetings.
 If you are interested in connecting and working with creative individuals from a broad range of geoscience disciplines and having an opportunity to bring to light some of the newest and most interesting teaching strategies and resources, consider being a part of this important NAGT publication.

 For a complete description of ITT, see the ITT home page.
 For additional information about the position, contact firstname.lastname@example.org.
-Online applications are due September 6, 2019, with interviews expected in late September (preferably at GSA).
+Consideration of applications will begin September 13, 2019, with interviews continuing until the position is filled.